MEET THE PERFORMERS

 Reuben Bauer (bass trombone & tuba), Lisa Booth (horn), Simon Oakey (trombone), Jamie Falcone (trumpets), Paul St-Amand (trumpets)

 The Bedford Brass Quintet has performed acclaimed shows at concert halls, bandstands, churches and schools throughout Nova Scotia.
 Known for eclectic repertoire and outside-the-box performances, the group features accomplished musicians who have played with many of Canada’s leading ensembles, including Symphony Nova Scotia, the National Ballet Orchestra, the Kitchener-Waterloo Symphony, the Nanaimo Symphony Orchestra, and the PEI Symphony Orchestra.
-For two years running, the BBQ has been voted among the best classical ensembles in Halifax by readers of The Coast, scoring Bronze in 2015 and Silver in 2016.
+The BBQ has twice been voted among the best classical ensembles in Halifax by readers of The Coast, scoring Bronze in 2015 and Silver in 2016.

 Bryan Crocker, Artistic Director and T.J.
 Murray Musician in Residence